Boomerang is split into the main framework (boomerang.js) and plugins (plugins/*.js).

 The main build targets are:

-builds a new version of Boomerang from scratchlint
+cleancleans thebuild/directorybuildbuilds a new version of Boomerang from scratchlintruns lint on the projecttestruns Tests

 Grunt build options: